dgkf/parttime/README.md

 ## Parsing Incomplete Timestamps

-Parse ISO8601 timestampes using the `parsedate` package's pareser, but retain information about missingness in the timestamp format.
+Parse ISO8601 timestampes using the `parsedate` package's parser, but retains information about missingness in the timestamp format.

 ```r